bthtsang/bthtsang.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Astronomy, University of Texas at Austin, 2018
+* Ph.D. in Astronomy, University of Texas at Austin, 2018
   * Advisor: Milos Milosavljevic
   * Thesis: Monte Carlo Radiation Hydrodynamics in the Super-Eddington Regime
 * M.Phil. in Physics, University of Hong Kong, 2012